 On the palate, the tightness and youth still hold court.
 Medium plus acidity and medium plus tannins lock the fruit and doesn’t allow much to express itself.
 Working it around a bit in the mouth lets some red currant join the cherry fruit from the nose.
 The finish is short but that intriguing mix of black tea and “Malbec-like” spice briefly appears.

 At around $23-26, you are buying this wine on its potential–both of the wine and the terroir of The Burn.
-With the typical Red Mountain Cabernet Sauvignon usually north of $35, this AVA and wine is worth keeping an eye on.
+As Red Mountain Cabernet Sauvignon usually cost $35+, this AVA could offer compelling value.

-There are definitely some intriguing hints and I can see this wine developing on a steep learning curve over the next year.
+There are definitely some intriguing hints.
+I can see this wine developing on a steep learning curve over the next year.
 Right now, it just needs more bottle age.